lidor-cohen/se_project_aroundtheus/README.md

 ## Technologies Used:

 - HTML5
+- CSS3
-- CSS3 -> Grid & Flexbox
+- Grid & Flexbox
+- Responsive Design using Media Queries

 ## How to View:

 To view it live on the web, you may click here: [GitHub Pages](https://lidor-cohen.github.io/se_project_aroundtheus/)

-## License:
+## Media:

-This project is open source and available under the MIT License.